romanpauk/dingo/docs/advanced-topics.md

 identity for that interface and key type. `typed<K, I, many>` makes `resolve<std::vector<I *>>(key<K>{})` enumerate keyed collection members in registration order.
-A singular typed-key resolve succeeds only when the matching `many` view contains exactly one registration.
+A singular typed-key resolve succeeds only when the matching `many` lookup contains exactly one registration.

-When no explicit typed-key view is declared, `key<K>` registrations still use implicit `typed_key<K>`/`one`: a second registration for the same interface and key type is rejected, regardless of storage type.
+When no explicit typed-key lookup is declared, `key<K>` registrations still use implicit `typed_key<K>`/`one`: a second registration for the same interface and key type is rejected, regardless of storage type.
 Use `typed<K, I, many>` when one typed key should hold multiple implementations.

-No-key and typed-key views use the library's internal row storage; only runtime-keyed `associative` views have configurable storage backends.
+No-key and typed-key lookups use the library's internal row storage; only runtime-keyed `associative` lookups have configurable storage backends.

 Constructor dependencies can also bind to a fixed request key: